Reviewing uCloudlink Group (UCL) & Its Peers

 |2.36

-As a group, “Communication services, not elsewhere classified” companies have a potential upside of 18.46%.
-Given uCloudlink Group’s peers higher possible upside, analysts clearly believe uCloudlink Group has less favorable growth aspects than its peers.
+As a group, “Communication services, not elsewhere classified” companies have a potential upside of 24.33%.
+Given uCloudlink Group’s rivals higher possible upside, analysts clearly believe uCloudlink Group has less favorable growth aspects than its rivals.

 Profitability

-This table compares uCloudlink Group and its peers’ net margins, return on equity and return on assets.
+This table compares uCloudlink Group and its rivals’ net margins, return on equity and return on assets.

 |Net Margins